 Finding an Affordable Addiction Rehab

 Anyone with a substance use disorder can get help regardless of insurance coverage or wealth status.
-If you need help overcoming an addiction and want to find an addiction rehab program you can afford, contact us at 1-888-341-7785.
-A rehab placement specialist can answer your questions about the cost of treatment and guide you to find the right treatment program for both your health needs and your budget.
-Treatment works and recovery is possible—call today.
+If you need help overcoming an addiction and want to find an addiction rehab program you can afford, take action to find the right treatment program for both your health needs and your budget.

 - National Institute on Drug Abuse.
 (2012).
 Principles of Drug Addiction Treatment: A Research-Based Guide (3rd edition).